-How will this effect haemorrhoid sufferers?
+How will this affect haemorrhoid sufferers?

 According to The Association of Coloproctology, surgery will only be undertaken in cases of persistent grade 1 or grade 2 haemorrhoids that have not improved from non-surgical interventions such as dietary changes or banding.
 Similarly, surgery may be performed on grade 3 or 4 haemorrhoids or those with a ‘symptomatic external component’.

-Despite the changes resulting in savings and efficiencies, they will undoubtedly affect the 8 million sufferers living with haemorrhoids.
+Despite the changes resulting in savings and efficiencies, there will undoubtedly be an effect on the 8 million UK sufferers living with haemorrhoids.
 The symptoms of living with haemorrhoids can be detrimental to these individuals.
-The condition if often joked about however living with it can be incredibly stressful.
+The condition is often joked about.
+Living with it can be incredibly stressful.
 Sufferers can find it difficult to talk about the symptoms.